ItemReader (Map) - AWS Step Functions

 { "Etag": "\"05704fbdccb224cb01c59005bebbad28\"", "Key": "processData/images/n02085620_1073.jpg", "LastModified": 1668699881, "Size": 34910, "StorageClass": "STANDARD" }

 A Distributed Map state can accept a JSON file that's stored in an Amazon S3 bucket as a dataset.
-The JSON file must contain an array.
+The JSON file must contain an array or JSON object.

 Note

 • The execution input used to start a child workflow execution can't exceed 256 KiB.
-However, Step Functions supports reading an item of up to 8 MB from a CSV or JSON file if you then apply the optional ItemSelector field to reduce the item's size.
+However, Step Functions supports reading an item of up to 8 MB from a text delimited file, JSON, or JSON Lines file if you then apply the optional ItemSelector field to reduce the item's size.

-• Currently, Step Functions supports 10 GB as the maximum size of an individual file in an Amazon S3 inventory report.
-However, Step Functions can process more than 10 GB if each individual file is under 10 GB.
+• Step Functions supports 10 GB as the maximum size of an individual file in Amazon S3.

 • Step Functions needs appropriate permissions to access the Amazon S3 datasets that you use.
-For information about IAM policies for the datasets, see IAM policies for datasets.
+For information about IAM policies for the datasets, see IAM policy recommendations for datasets.

 The following tabs show examples of the ItemReader field syntax and the input passed to a child workflow execution for this dataset.